La Consentida: Career

 Born in Parral, Chihuahua, she began her career in 1953 when she recorded her first hit single, "Gorrioncillo pecho amarillo".
 She recorded exclusively for RCA Víctor, and her recordings featured accompaniment by the Mariachi Vargas de Tecalitlán.

-She made her film debut as a musical guest in the comedy El hombre inquieto (1954), starring Germán Valdés and Joaquín Pardavé.
+She made her film debut as a musical guest in the film El hombre inquieto (1954), starring Germán Valdés "Tin-Tan", Joaquín Pardavé and Sara García.
 She acted in Lupe Balazos, starring Lucha Moreno and Julio Aldama.